bg-write/how-i-got-my-first-dev-job/README.md

   * Operators & expressions
   * Objects & OOP
   * Arrays & important array methods (ex. `Map` and `Filter`)
-  * Functions & knowing the differences between callback functions, higher-order functions, function declaration, function expression, and arrow functions
+  * Functions and knowing the differences between callback functions, higher-order functions, function declaration, function expression, and arrow functions
   * Know how to build a Hash Map/Hash Table from scratch, and then with `Map`.
 (This is VERY important; if you think you can solve any coding challenge with some type of Hash, try that first.)
   * Conditional statements (if, ternary, switch)
   * Loop statements (for, for of, for in, while, do while)